Data Analysis with AI: Concepts

 Anthropic Claude Artifacts • Dedicated output window

-• Supports text, code, flowcharts, SVG graphics, websites, dashboards
+• Supports text, code, flowchart, SVG, website

 • Real-time refinement and modification